 - LifeSci Acquisition Corp., a Delaware corporation, which we refer to as "we," "us," "our," or "LSAC," is a special purpose acquisition company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses. - As of the Record Date, 2020, there were 8,204,709 LSAC Shares issued and outstanding (including 1,640,942 LSAC Shares held by the initial stockholders and LSAC Shares included in any outstanding LSAC Units).
 There are currently no shares of LSAC preferred stock issued and outstanding.
 As of the Record Date, there were an aggregate of 9,133,767 LSAC Warrants (inclusive of LSAC Warrants included in any outstanding LSAC Units and the and Private Warrants).
-Each LSAC Warrant entitles its holder to purchase one-half of an LSAC Share at an exercise price of \$11.50 per whole LSAC Share.
-The LSAC Warrants will become exercisable 30 days after the completion of the Business Combination, and they expire five years after the completion of the Business Combination, and they expire five years after the completion of the LSAC Shares equals or exceeds \$16.50 per share for any 20 trading days within a 30 trading day period ending on the third business day before LSAC sends the notice of redemption to the warrant holders.
-For more information regarding the LSAC Shares, LSAC Units and LSAC Warrants, please see the section entitled "Description of LSAC's Securities." - Vincera Pharma is a recently formed clinical-stage biopharmaceutical company focused on leveraging its extensive development and oncology expertise to advance new therapies intended to address unmet medical needs for the treatment of cancer.
+Each LSAC Warrant entitles its holder to purchase one-half of an LSAC Share at an exercise price of \$11.50 per whole LSAC Share, to be exercised only for a whole number of LSAC Shares, except a Private Warrant entitles its holder to purchase one whole LSAC Share.
+The LSAC Warrants will become exercisable 30 days after the completion of the Business Combination, and they expire five years after the completion of the Business Combination or earlier upon redemption or liquidation.
+Once the LSAC Warrants become exercisable, LSAC may redeem the outstanding warrants (including 1,000,000 Private Warrants in certain cases) at a price of \$0.01 per warrant, if the last sale price of the LSAC Shares equals or exceeds \$16.50 per share for any 20 trading days within a 30 trading day period ending on the third business day before LSAC sends the notice of redemption to the warrant holders.
+For more information regarding the LSAC Shares, LSAC Units and LSAC Warrants, please see the section entitled "Description of LSAC's Securities." - Vincera Pharma is a recently formed biopharmaceutical company focused on leveraging its extensive development and oncology expertise to advance new therapies intended to address unmet medical needs for the treatment of cancer.
+Upon completion of the Business Combination and effectiveness of its exclusive license agreement with Bayer described further in this proxy statement, Vincera Pharma will become a clinical-stage biopharmaceutical company.
 For more information about Vincera Pharma, please see the sections entitled "Vincera Pharma's Business," and "Management's Discussion and Analysis of Financial Condition and Results of Operations of Vincera Pharma." - In connection with the Business Combination, the Sellers will receive \$55 million of stock consideration (calculated as follows: 5,500,000 LSAC Shares, the anticipated number of LSAC Shares to be issued to the Sellers (excluding the Earnout Shares), multiplied by \$10.00 (the anticipated Closing Price Per Share at the time of the closing of the Business Combination).
 The aggregate purchase price and number of LSAC Shares that will be issued to the Sellers as a result of the Business Combination will not be subject to an adjustment but will be subject to customary closing conditions.
-For more information about the Merger Agreement, please see the section entitled "Proposal No. 1 The Business Combination Proposal." - It is anticipated that, upon completion of the Business Combination: (i) LSAC's public stockholders will retain an ownership interest of approximately 46.9% of the Combined Company; (ii) the initial stockholders will own approximately 13.7% of the Combined Company; and (iii) the Sellers will own approximately 39.3% of the Combined Company.
+For more information about the Merger Agreement, please see the section entitled "Proposal No. 1-The Business Combination Proposal." - It is anticipated that, upon completion of the Business Combination: (i) LSAC's public stockholders will retain an ownership interest of approximately 46.9% of the Combined Company; (ii) the initial stockholders will own approximately 13.7% of the Combined Company; and (iii) the Sellers will own approximately 39.3% of the Combined Company.